jonross/kugl/README.md

 ## Rationale

+`jq` is great, but remembering `jq` syntax and the layout of Kubernetes resources is a pain.

-Prior art
+Prior art (as of November 2024)

+* [ksql](https://github.com/brendandburns/ksql) is built on Node.js and AlaSQL.
+It appears unmaintained (last commit November 2016.)
 * [kubeql](https://github.com/saracen/kubeql) is a SQL-like query language for Kubernetes.
 It appears unmaintained (last commit October 2017.)
 * [kube-query](https://github.com/aquasecurity/kube-query) is an [osquery](https://osquery.io/) extension.
 It appears unmaintained (last commit July 2020) and requires recompilation to add columns or tables.
-* [ksql](https://github.com/brendandburns/ksql) is built on Node.js and AlaSQL.
-It appears unmaintained (last commit November 2016.)
 * [cyphernetes](https://github.com/AvitalTamir/cyphernetes) is in active development.
 It uses Cypher, a graph query language.

-Kugel aims to be minimalist and immediately familiar.
+Kugel hopes to be minimalist and immediately familiar.
 SQLite and `kubectl` are ubiquitous, let's build on those.

-Kugel is theoretically applicable to any JSON data source, but let's not get ahead of ourselves.  :)
+This might be applicable to any small JSON data set, but let's not get ahead of ourselves.
+At least, not on `main`.  ;-)